caseytraverse/html_navbar/README.md

 # html_navbar
-HTML Basics assignment for Bloc
+HTML basics assignment for Bloc.
+Using DevTools to recreate the contents of the navbar from rebeccaatwood.com